Javascript is required

 Information and tips for associations and foundations

 We want you to be able to safely do your banking every day.
-One of the ways we ensure this, is by having up-to-date and accurate information on our customers.
-This is also stated in the Prevention of Money Laundering and Financing of Terrorism Act (Wwft).
+To ensure this, we need up-to-date and accurate information on our customers.
+We are required by law to regularly check the data of our customers.
+This is stated in the Prevention of Money Laundering and Financing of Terrorism Act (Wwft).

 For non-profit organisations (NPOs), we can request specific information and documents.
 We are happy to explain more about this.

-Based on Dutch and international law , we are obliged to assess customers for possible money laundering, terrorist financing, violations of (international) sanctions and other indicators of financial crime.
-By law, banks are required to report unusual transactions to the Financial Intelligence Unit (FIU).
-We strive to ensure that the information we request is in proportion to any risks.
+Dutch and international law requires us to regularly assess our customers.
+We look out for possible money laundering, terrorist financing, violations of (international) sanctions and other indicators of financial crime.
+Banks and other financial institutions need to report unusual transactions to the Financial Intelligence Unit (FIU).
+We can ensure that the information we request is in proportion to any risks.

 Good to know